learnreact/setstate/README.md

 I know that sounds complicated but it's not.

 ### Object form
-This is best used when you setting a new value or blowing away a previous value:
+This is best used when setting a new value or blowing away a previous value:

 ```js
 this.setState({ name: "Michael" })
 ```

-This is what it looks like in response to an input event.
+Here's what it looks like in response to an input's change event.

 ```js
 // this.state.name gets replaced for every onChange